Ilias Sebaoui

-Ilias Sebaoui (إلياس سبعاوي; born 4 October 2001) is a professional footballer who plays as an attacking midfielder for Belgian Pro League club Sint-Truiden.
+Ilias Sebaoui (إلياس سبعاوي; born 4 October 2001) is a professional footballer who plays as an attacking midfielder for Belgian Pro League club Sint-Truiden VV.
 Born in Belgium, Sebaoui is a youth international for Morocco.

 Club career

 Sebaoui began playing football with the academy of Beerschot A.C. at the age of 8, before a stint with Waasland-Beveren in 2013.
 In 2015, he moved to the newly formed Beerschot academy and worked his way up their youth categories often as the captain of these sides.
 On 27 October 2021, he debuted with Beerschot in a 4–0 Belgian Cup win over Francs Borains.
 On 6 February 2022, Sebaoui signed his first professional contract with Beerschot until 2025.

 On 30 June 2023, Sebaoui joined Dutch club Feyenoord on a contract until 2025 with an option for another year, with him immediately going on loan to FC Dordrecht.

 On 23 July 2024, Sebaoui joined Eredivisie club Heerenveen on a season-long loan deal.

 On 18 June 2025, Sebaoui joined Belgian Pro League club Sint-Truiden.